michaelperrin/blog-wordpress-management-demo/README.md

 That's it!
 Wordpress was **installed** and **configured** without any manual clicks in some interface and is now ready to be visited at http://localhost .

-## Update Wordpress

-Change the Wordpress version in the `WORDPRESS_VERSION` environment variable in `docker-compose.yml` and type this command:

-    make wordpress_update